Fourth Quarter 2024

 Onshoring + possible volatility + Fed encroachment

-Source: BMO Global Asset Management.
+Source: BMO Global Asset Management, as of September 302024.

 d) In China, we are mindful of the possibility that the bottom is likely in place for domestic Equities.
 Despite the piecemeal attempts to boost the economy via fiscal spending, the launch of new Equity facilities by the People’s Bank of China (PBoC) are aimed at encouraging domestic investors to buy more Chinese stocks while also promoting share buybacks by firms.
 True, Equities have rallied fairly aggressively since the news but we still expect additional upside risk from here.
 Our preference is to leverage the degree of exposure to the Chinese market via the BMO MSCI Emerging Markets Index ETF (Ticker: ZEM).
 This Fund also provides exposure to other growth markets that we think can outperform – including India and South Korea.